alucryd/oxyromon/README.md

 [![codecov](https://codecov.io/gh/alucryd/oxyromon/branch/master/graph/badge.svg)](https://codecov.io/gh/alucryd/oxyromon)
 [![crates.io](https://img.shields.io/crates/v/oxyromon.svg)](https://crates.io/crates/oxyromon)

-# oxyromon 0.10.0
+# oxyROMon 0.10.0

 ### Rusty ROM OrgaNizer

-OxyROMon is a cross-platform opinionated CLI ROM organizer written in Rust.
+oxyROMon is a cross-platform opinionated CLI ROM organizer written in Rust.
 Like most ROM managers, it checks ROM files against known good databases.
 It is designed with archiving in mind, as such it only supports original and lossless ROM formats.
 Sorting can be done in regions mode, in so-called 1G1R mode, or both.
+Both console and arcade (WIP) systems are supported using Logiqx DAT files.
+The former requires No-Intro or Redump DAT files, the latter can use MAME or FBNeo DAT files.

 ### Compilation